Explore this course:

 Course description

-This course is designed to develop your technical skills, confidence, and autonomy to enable you to lead innovation across the fast-moving biotechnology industry.
+This course is designed to develop your autonomy, experimental planning and technical skills to enable you to generate and analyse experimental data, ready to lead innovation across the fast-moving biotechnology industry.

-Throughout your studies you'll be exposed to the diverse areas of biology and engineering, with your module choices allowing you to integrate molecular science with chemical and biological engineering modules.
-Lectures and seminars delivered by academic experts will provide you with a unique perspective on the cutting edge techniques and the collaborative research being performed in these areas.
+Throughout your masters you'll learn about diverse but complementary themes across molecular biology and biotechnology, with module choices available from the School of Biosciences and the School of Chemical, Materials and Biological Engineering.
+Lectures and seminars delivered by academic experts will give you a unique perspective on the cutting-edge techniques and collaborative research that’s happening in these areas.

-Through research-focused training, you’ll develop skills in planning and carrying out your own experiments, solving scientific problems in a research environment and receive extensive training in modern laboratory techniques, including CRISPR genome editing, molecular cloning, organism handling, DNA sequence analysis, PCR, SDS-PAGE and western blotting.
+You’ll receive extensive training in modern laboratory techniques including CRISPR genome editing, molecular cloning, organism handling, DNA sequence analysis, PCR, SDS-PAGE and western blotting.

-Once you’ve mastered these fundamental molecular bioscience techniques, you’ll apply these skills to your Research Project.
-Here you’ll spend up to six months researching an area of molecular biology or biotechnology that matches your future career aspirations under the supervision of an expert in the field.
+Once you’ve mastered these fundamental molecular bioscience techniques, you’ll apply these skills to your research project.
+Here you’ll spend up to five months addressing a key research question in an area of molecular biology or biotechnology under the supervision of expert academic staff.

 • Protein and enzyme engineering